 The School Nurse will complete the following checks, during which they will also review appropriate interventions for any physical, emotional or developmental problems that may have been missed or not addressed.
 Parental consent will always be obtained in advance.

 In Reception and Year 6, your child’s height and weight will be measured by the School Nurse in line with the National Child Measurement Programme to assess whether they are the most suitable weight for their height.

 Find out more about the National Child Measurement Programme

 Eyesight and Hearing Checks

-When in Reception the School Nurse will also check your child’s eyesight and hearing.
-The School Nurse will inform you of the results, along with further information on who to contact, if appropriate.
+When in Reception the Community Nursery Nurse will also check your child’s eyesight and hearing and inform you of the results, along with further information on who to contact, if appropriate.